Heyian/waybar-active-services/README.md

 - Make the script executable. `sudo chmod +x {path_to_script}`
 - Edit the file and change the services to your own.

-**Note** I use foot as my terminal emulator, if you use something, change it on the `"on-click": "foot -e bash -c '~/.config/waybar/scripts/active_services.sh --details; read -p \"Press Enter to close...\"'", ` line of the module configuration.
+**Note**: I use foot as my terminal emulator, if you use something else, change it on the `"on-click": "foot -e bash -c ...` line of the module configuration.

 ## Waybar Configuration